 - Novel or Expensive Treatments.
 Some pet health insurance providers refuse to cover novel, expensive, or ethically questionable treatments.
 For instance, Embrace doesn’t cover prosthetic limbs, cloning, or elective stem cell therapy.
 These restrictions vary by insurer.

 - Deliberate Injuries and Fighting.
-Pet insurance policies generally don’t cover injuries a veterinarian deems to be deliberate.
+Pet insurance policies generally don’t cover injuries deemed by a licensed veterinarian to be deliberate, nor diagnostic exams related to those injuries (such as X-rays).
 Such injuries might result from physical abuse by an owner, organized fighting, or racing.

 - Neglect.
 Insurance companies usually require you to provide a basic standard of care for your pet, and they may invalidate or refuse to renew your policy if you fail to do so.
 For instance, Trupanion requires policyholders to keep their pets current on all vet-recommended vaccines, including rabies, distemper, and feline panleukopenia.